 Chervil prefers grounds that are constantly moist.
 Apply about half an inch of water every morning or evening.
 Excellent water retention is a must.

-After planting the seeds, keep the spot misted or clothe it with damp newspaper to ensure the soil will not dry out before germination.
+After planting the seeds, keep the spot misted or clothe it with a damp newspaper to ensure the soil will not dry out before germination.
 A greenhouse misting system will help to create the perfect mist for your chervil.

 Soil and feeding